 "Brothers Building Gardens" www.BrothersBuildingGardens.com

-"The Essential Women's Movement for African American Women" has launched a new initiative for 2018.
-The initiative is entitled “Brothers Building Gardens.”
+"Brothers Building Gardens” is a new food growing initiative.
 We will start working with gardening coaches and consultants to help them receive low-cost and FREE marketing for their businesses.

 A gardening coach is a cross between a consultant, designer, and a landscaper.
 A gardening coach is for those gardeners who want to do their own gardening and landscaping, but need help getting started and knowing how to do specific projects.